bobterhune3/somSchedule/README.md

  ```
  This report will help you verify the schedule you generated is what you expect.
  The first like is
- LINE ONE: TEAM: TOTAL GAMES/ HOME GAMES-AWAY GAMES / Days off count, Day Game count
+ ***LINE ONE***: TEAM: TOTAL GAMES/ HOME GAMES-AWAY GAMES / Days off count, Day Game count
- LINE TWO: The series schedule, with days off.
+ ***LINE TWO***: The series schedule, with days off.
 This `VVVVHHH HHHHHV` show 4 Away games then 3 home games, one day of per space, then a 5 home games and an away game.
- THE REST: How many home and away games against each team in your league.
+ ***THE REST***: How many home and away games against each team in your league.
 This helps when you have an unbalanced schedule.

  ### STEP SIX - Import the schedule file into your league!
  A file named #scheduleOut.TXT# will have been generated.